MeDaaa1331/warehouserob/README.md

 # MD - WarehouseRob

+- Add md-warehouserob and [minigames] to your server and ensure

 - Warehouse robbing system on Cayo Perico made for OX
 - CD_Dispatch alerts implemented (ex.
 For U.S. Army)
 - Open code